-The town of Giron is situated less than an hour from Bucaramanga.
-It is a typically delightful colonial town with cobbled streets, white buildings and leafy plazas.
+The town of Giron in Santander is situated less than an hour from Bucaramanga.
+It is a delightful colonial town with cobbled streets, whitewashed buildings and leafy plazas.

 As with other colonial towns the best recommendation as to what to do in the town is simply to stroll around its enchanting streets soaking up its charming atmosphere.